Meteorologist for a Day

 If one looked down at the earth from above the north pole, the Earth would appear to be rotating counterclockwise.
 However, for those of us who are not at the north pole, it appears that the Earth is rotating from the west to east.
 This is why we say the Sun rises in the east and sets in the west.
 Clearly, the Sun rising and setting doesn’t depend upon the Sun’s movement, but rather on the Earth’s rotation.

 The Earth’s rotation has immediate implications for weather.
 We often watch weather systems on television without giving too much thought to where weather is actually coming from.
-As the student will observe, weather systems always appear to come from the west.
-This is because the Earth is rotating from the west to the east.
+As the student will observe, weather systems sometimes appear to come from the west.
+This can partly be attributed to the fact that the Earth is rotating from the west to the east.

 Ask students what would happen if the rotation of the earth changed direction.
-If this occurred, not only would the Sun would rise in the west and set in the east, but weather would come from the east as well.
+If this occurred, not only would the Sun would rise in the west and set in the east, but weather would more commonly come from the east.

 Older students may be interested in learning about the Coriolis Effect.
 The Coriolis Effect pertains to how two people on a rotating object (such as the Earth) perceive the movement of objects.
 For example, if two people on opposite sides of moving merry-go-round try to toss a ball between them, they will rapidly get frustrated because the ball will always appear to curve away from the intended target.
-This perceptual shift also happens to weather systems – which is why storms on weather maps always appear to be moving clockwise in the northern hemisphere.
+This deflection also contributes to weather systems, which is part of the reason why hurricanes on weather maps spin counterclockwise in the northern hemisphere and clockwise in the southern hemisphere.

 Terms, Concepts and Questions to Start Background Research